-Staff costs represent the majority of the school's expenditure and as such are closely scrutinised and reconciled with an agreed percentage of no more than 80% of the budget (figures for 20/21 show as 76% of total income).
+Staff costs represent the majority of the school's expenditure and as such are closely scrutinised and reconciled with an agreed percentage of no more than 80% of the budget (figures for 21/22 show as 76.5% of total income).
+Actual monthly costs are regularly monitored against budget settings with trends being extrapolated to provide year-end outcomes.